tweakoz/ork.build/README.md

 ## DEFINITIONS

 * Staging Folder - The container which consists of a top level folder in which all build products go and a set of environment variables

 * Module - a python script in OBT or OBT_SEARCH_PATH that describes and implements a subspace, dependency, target and SDK.
 There are *dep*, *docker*, and *subspace* modules - each providing a different subset of functionality.

 * Subspace - a subdivision of a staging folder containing build products for a specific target, and/or products for a foreign environment such as conda, and/or docker containers (for services or other items best left in a docker container).

+  * Host Subspace - The subspace containing products designed for distribution on the build host.
+Typically used for native apps that require high performance and low latency or hardware access (eg. game engines, realtime software).
+This is the default subspace.
+Even this subspace has a custom python (Built from source).
+Python based deps will build against this subspace's python when this subspace is active.

+  * Conda Subspace - Generic Anaconda based subspace.
+Inherits most paths from Host Subspace, except the python environment.
+Typically used for data science, ML or python based services running on the host natively (meaning - not in docker).

 * Dependency - a recipe for building a package into a subspace, for a target, using an SDK.

 * Host - the OS instance that is executing OBT in a shell.

 * Target - the OS that code is being generated for (via an SDK)

 * SDK - recipes for how to build products for a given target

 ---------------------------------------------------------------